doc4d/4d-web-studio/docs/web-form-editor/using-web-form-editor.md

 |Text|Displays text on a web page|
 |Datatable|Displays data in the form of a table.
 You can select a row to interact with the server|
 |Matrix| Container of repeated style boxes|
-|Web Form Loader| Allows you to embed a webform inside another
+|Web Form Loader| Allows you to embed a Webform inside another

 > More components will be available in the future, and existing components will be enhanced.

 ## About data sources

 Data sources contain data.
-You can bind them to your webform components to determine where the data is displayed in your application.
+You can bind them to your Webform components to determine where the data is displayed in your application.

 The **Data Sources** section groups the available data sources: